Berlin–Dresden railway

+Upgrades completed in December 2017 enabled maximum speeds of 160 km/h.
+Work is under way to reopen the traditional route through the southern suburbs of Berlin for long-distance trains and to allow speeds of 200 km/h on parts of the line.

 History

 Up to 1945

 In 1848 the Berlin-Anhalt Railway Company opened the Jüterbog–Röderau line, connecting with the Leipzig–Dresden line and creating the first direct rail link between Berlin and Dresden.

 In 1872 the Berlin-Dresden Railway Company was founded to build a competing a line via Elsterwerda that was 12 km shorter.
 This route was opened on 17 June 1875.
 Long-distance traffic between Berlin and Dresden was divided between the two routes until the end of World War II.

 1 October 1877 management of the line was taken over by Prussian state railways.
 On 24 January 1887 Saxony and Prussia contracted a treaty, under which ownership of the company passed to Prussia from 1 April 1887.
 This treaty also provided that the Elsterwerda–Dresden section was resold to the Saxon government on 1 April 1888, when it became part of the Royal Saxon State Railways.

 At both ends of the line new stations were built, the Dresdner Bahnhof (Dresden station) in Berlin and Berliner Bahnhof (Berlin station) in Dresden.
 Both stations were used only briefly.
 In 1882 the Dresden station in Berlin (located on the site of the present-day Gleisdreieck U-Bahn station and the former postal station in Luckenwalder Strasse) was closed for passenger traffic.
 The line’s Berlin terminus was moved a little further north to the Anhalter Bahnhof (Anhalt station).
-A little later, the Berlin train station in Dresden was abandoned as part of the redevelopment of the Dresden railway node.
+A little later, the Berlin station in Dresden was abandoned as part of the redevelopment of the Dresden railway node.
 In its place the Dresden-Friedrichstadt station was built, which has been used since 1894 for freight and regional services.
 Since that time, long distance services have turned off towards Radebeul-Zitzschewig on the Leipzig–Dresden line and Dresden-Neustadt to Dresden Hauptbahnhof.
 In contrast, freight trains to and from Leipzig use the Berlin–Dresden railway from Radebeul-Naundorf station to Friedrichstadt.